Schedule Performance Index (SPI): What it is and Why it’s Important

 It’s not often that a project is successfully completed without experiencing unplanned challenges along the way.
 In reality, most projects encounter unexpected delays that can come from resource shortages, changing requirements, or unanticipated risks.

-And that’s where Schedule Performance Index (SPI) and its quantitative assessment of schedule adherence comes in.
+And that’s where the Schedule Performance Index (SPI) and its quantitative assessment of schedule adherence come in.

 SPI offers a more precise picture of a project’s overall health and its likelihood of finishing within the expected timeframe.
 This is particularly true when it is looked at in conjunction with other performance indicators.